 For instance, you’ll need project management software and cloud storage solutions to facilitate collaboration, regardless of location.
 Similarly, your employees will need online communication tools, including instant messaging apps and video conferencing software.

 CRM platforms like Act!
 CRM also come with powerful marketing automation features.
-They let you implement automated marketing workflows personalised for different customer segments.
-That, in turn, minimises the need for manual intervention and lets marketing teams focus on scalability.
+They let you implement automated marketing workflows personalized for different customer segments.
+That, in turn, minimizes the need for manual intervention and lets marketing teams focus on scalability.